 You can take a transfer from Faro airport and once you’re in Lagos you can use Uber, but it isn’t cheap.

-You can hire a car with Rental Cars here with no extra cost to you.
+You can hire a car with Rental Cars here at no extra cost to you.

 - Book Your Flight Find deals on airlines on my favorite search engine: Skyscanner.
 Be sure to read my How to find cheap flights article.